Israel-Anaba/Sentiment-Analysis-using-NLP/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community and the developers of deep learning frameworks, NLP libraries, and Gradio that make projects like this possible.
+We extend our heartfelt appreciation to Azubi Africa for offering us the opportunity to engage in this educational endeavor and for welcoming us as participants in this program.
+Additionally, we'd like to acknowledge the invaluable contributions of the open-source community and the dedicated developers of deep learning frameworks, NLP libraries, and Gradio, whose efforts have paved the way for projects of this nature to thrive.
+Your support has been instrumental in our journey.

 Thank you for joining us on this exciting journey into the world of sentiment analysis with deep learning models and Gradio!